liamdoan/react-PERN-auth-module/README.md

 ## Description

-Full authentication module with React-Nodejs-Espress-MongoDB, redux. (screenshot can be seen in this [integration](https://github.com/liamdoan/MERN-auth-SPA))
+Full authentication module with React-Nodejs-Espress-MongoDB, redux and OAuth 2.0 protocol. (screenshot can be seen in this [integration](https://github.com/liamdoan/MERN-auth-SPA))

 The focus is onto the infrastructure and file management, which aims to facilitate the `expanding` and `integration to other projects`.